What is Synology NAS used for?

 It enables you to sync files between various sources and destinations, such as sync two external hard drives, sync PC to PC and sync local folders to NAS or cloud drives, etc.

 It allows you to perform file sync on a schedule.
 For frequently changed data, you can choose the “Daily” mode.
 For less frequently changed data, there are the “Weekly” and “Monthly” modes.

 Step 4.
-In the pop-up window, click Add Share or NAS Devices from the lower-left corner.
-Then, type the IP address of the Synology NAS and click OK.
+In the pop-up window, type the IP address of the Synology NAS and click the blue button at the right.
 Type username and password if it is needed.

 Step 5.
 Choose one folder on your Synology NAS to store the synced data and click OK.

 Step 6.
 Confirm the operation and click Start Sync to begin.

 You can configure more sync settings from Options and set up automatic sync from Schedule Sync.